damianham/builder/README.md

 * RailsBuilder
 * AngularRailsBuilder

+Other generators available are

+* RSpecBuilder
+* RailsVanillaBuilder (use instead of RailsBuilder to use rails scaffold generator)
+* RestAngularBuilder  (use instead of AngularRailsBuilder)

 The RailsBuilder generates controllers,models and views and the AngularRailsBuilder generates Angular service factories, controllers and view partials.